bloominstituteoftechnology/Theory-Of-Computation/objectives/computability/README.md

 * Where do you see boolean algebra used in JavaScript?

+    Every if statement, while statements use boolean algebra.

 * What are some examples of logical symbols in JavaScript?
+    && || !

 * The Analytical Engine was never constructed.
 Why not?

+    "Babbage was never able to complete construction of any of his machines due to conflicts with his chief engineer and inadequate funding." -Wikipedia